Evidence of your disability

 ‘Other written evidence’ could include existing assessments or reports which were prepared by a specialist or allied health professional that provide the equivalent information on the impact of your condition on your life.

-The evidence about your disability must be submitted with your Access Request Form.
+The evidence about your disability must be submitted with you access request when required by the NDIA.
 Your access request will not be considered complete unless we have received all the information we need from you.
 We will use the information about your disability to help us in determine whether you can become a participant in the NDIS.

 If you need help understanding the information on this page, need more information or need help with providing evidence, please Contact us.